jnozzi/cocoadev.com/markdown/NSTableColumnPreventDrag.md

-Is there a way to prevent certain columns in a General/NSTableView from being dragged around, and only allow other columns?
+Is there a way to prevent certain columns in a NSTableView from being dragged around, and only allow other columns?
 I see that there is a delegate method     tableView:didDragTableColumn: but I need something like     tableView:shouldDragTableColumn:.
 I also need the table column to be sorted, so I can't override     tableView:shouldSelectTableColumn: to return NO.

 ----

 Without looking I can't say whether or not there's a built-in mechanism for this.
-I'm not going to look because you can. ;-)  However, if there are none, you might try subclassing General/NSTableColumn and giving it a -(BOOL)allowsDrag and a -(void)setAllowsDrag: method.
+I'm not going to look because you can. ;-)  However, if there are none, you might try subclassing NSTableColumn and giving it a -(BOOL)allowsDrag and a -(void)setAllowsDrag: method.
 Override the beginDrag or related method and if -allowsDrag is NO ... don't.
 At runtime, you can copy all the properties you set up in IB to your custom column object, then swap them out into the table.
 Or, you could create all columns programmatically, which would probably be better performance-wise, though I can't imagine it being too big a difference.

 ----

-From the General/NSTableView page:
+From the NSTableView page:

-    - (BOOL)canDragRowsWithIndexes:(General/NSIndexSet *)rowIndexes atPoint:(General/NSPoint)mouseDownPoint
+    - (BOOL)canDragRowsWithIndexes:(NSIndexSet *)rowIndexes atPoint:(NSPoint)mouseDownPoint

 Returns whether the receiver allows dragging the rows at rowIndexes with a drag initiated at mousedDownPoint.
 Return NO to disallow the drag.